collazo6/Airline_Capstone/README.md

 # International Airline Review Sentiment Analysis and Prediction

 This repository contains scripts and data analysis tools which were used in order to provide an in depth analysis of airline reviews.
-The intent of this analysis was to compare and contrast the importance of different attributes of flight that led to positive or negative sentiments from reviewers.
+The intent of this analysis was to compare and contrast the importance of different attributes of flight that led to positive or negative reviews from airline customers.

-The data was collected by webscraping reviews from the website [www.AirlineQuality.com](https://www.airlinequality.com/) for the 4 largest airlines in the United States, the 2 largest airlines from Japan, and Qatar Airways, which was considered the World's best Airline by Skytrax in 2017.
+The data was collected by webscraping reviews from the website [AirlineQuality.com](https://www.airlinequality.com/) for the 4 largest airlines in the United States, the 2 largest airlines from Japan, and Qatar Airways, which was considered the world's best airline by Skytrax in 2017.
 Qatar Airways was used as a benchmark when comparing USA and Japan based airlines.
-PostreSQL was utilized to store the data for further analysis.
+PostreSQL was utilized in order to store the large amounts of data for further analysis.

 # EDA